anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

 ## Task 10 - Recognize Image with Advanced Model

-Now, play with the advanced model and have fun!
+Now, feel free to play with the advanced model and have fun!
 #### 10.1 Make Prediction

 ```python